-In the absence of active management, the site can re-vegetate naturally and, over time, potentially return to a perennial grassland community with needle and thread and blue grama.
+The Abandoned Cropland Community Phase (5.1) occurs in the absence of active management.
+The site can revegetate naturally and, over time, potentially return to a perennial grassland community with needle and thread and blue grama.
 Shortly after cropland is abandoned, annual and biennial forbs and annual brome grasses invade the site (Samuel and Hart, 1994).
 The site is extremely susceptible to erosion due to the absence of perennial species.
-Eventually, these pioneering annual species are replaced by perennial forbs and perennial shortgrasses such as blue grama.
+Eventually, these pioneering annual species are replaced by perennial forbs and perennial shortgrasses such as Sandberg bluegrass and blue grama.
 Depending on the historical management of the site, perennial bunchgrasses such as needle and thread may also return; however, species composition will depend upon the seed bank.
 Cover and production of cool-season rhizomatous wheatgrasses are low, even after several decades (Dormaar and Smoliak, 1985; Dormaar et al., 1994; Christian and Wilson, 1999).
 Invasion of the site by exotic species, such as Kentucky bluegrass, will depend upon the site's proximity to a seed source.
 Fifty or more years after cultivation, these sites may have species composition similar to phases in the Reference State (1).
 However, soil quality is consistently lower than conditions prior to cultivation (Dormaar and Smoliak, 1985; Christian and Wilson, 1999) and a shift to the Reference State (1) is unlikely within a reasonable timeframe.